miwashi-edu/edu-frontend-auth/README.md

 Vulnerable to Cross-Site Scripting (XSS) attacks.
 If an attacker can inject malicious scripts into your web application, they can access session storage and steal the JWT.

-### Cross-tab/session limitations:
+## Limitations:

-Data stored in session storage is accessible only in the tab where it was created and is cleared when the tab is closed, limiting its use in multi-tab applications.
+Cross-tab/session limitations: Data stored in session storage is accessible only in the tab where it was created and is cleared when the tab is closed, limiting its use in multi-tab applications.

 # 2. Local Storage (as is)